tektutor/ansible-dec-2024/README.md

 # Ansible December 2024

-### To hire me as an External Openshift Consultant for your organization, you can reach out to me
+### To hire me as an External Ansible Consultant for your organization, you can reach out to me
 <pre>
 Mobile - +91 822-000-5626
 Email  - jegan@tektutor.org